Property Investment in Singapore: 2026 Guide to Rules, Taxes and the Market

 Property Maintenance

 As any homeowner will know, properties require constant upkeep.
-Pipes and taps leak, furniture gets worn out, equipment breaks down, walls turn dull, bathrooms get gross… the list goes on.
+Pipes and taps leak, furniture gets worn out, equipment breaks down, walls turn dull, bathrooms get gross, and the list goes on.
 Landlords are responsible for the proper maintenance and upkeep of the property.
-If your washing machine breaks down or your aircon gets choked or if your fridge is faulty, you’ll have to pay for repairs and replacements.
-And if you want to preserve your beautiful marble countertop and floors, you’d better be prepared to pay for a professional cleaning crew to come in regularly instead of trusting your tenant to wipe everything down after deep-frying chicken for dinner.
+If your washing machine breaks down or your aircon gets choked or if your fridge is faulty, you'll have to pay for repairs and replacements.
+And if you want to preserve your beautiful marble countertop and floors, you'd better be prepared to pay for a professional cleaning crew to come in regularly instead of trusting your tenant to wipe everything down after deep-frying chicken for dinner.
 Same thing for your new, expensive aircon.

 Cashflow Planning